A45hw1n/Rustmap/README.md

 # Rustmap
-Uses Rustscan to find all ports and Nmap to scan them even more fastly!!
+Uses Rustscan to find all ports and Nmap to scan them even more quickly!